Shéhérazade (Ravel): Shéhérazade song cycle

 Ravel's song cycle Shéhérazade, was composed for soprano solo and orchestra, setting the words of Klingsor's "Asie", "La flûte enchantée", and "L'indifférent".
-It was first performed on 17 May 1904 at a Société Nationale concert at the Salle Nouveau Théâtre, Paris, with soprano Jeanne Hatto and an orchestra conducted by Alfred Cortot.
-The three songs of the cycle are individually dedicated by the composer to Jeanne Hatto ("Asie"), Madame René de Saint-Marceaux ("La flûte enchantée") and Emma Bardac ("L'indifférent").
+It was first performed on 17 May 1904 at a Société Nationale concert at the Salle Nouveau Théâtre, Paris, with the soprano Jeanne Hatto and an orchestra conducted by Alfred Cortot.
+The three songs of the cycle are individually dedicated by the composer to Hatto ("Asie"), Marguerite de Saint-Marceaux ("La flûte enchantée") and Emma Bardac ("L'indifférent").